NGWPC/ngencerf-server/README.md

     end loop;
 end $$;
 ```
-where `public` is the name of you schema.
+where `public` is the name of your schema.

 # Updating
-After pulling the latest updates from the repo, you should run `migrate`
+After pulling the latest updates from the repo, you should update any dependencies and  apply any database changes.
-in case there have been any database changes
+Both of these commands can be run multiple times without any harm.
 ```
+(.venv-cerf) $ pip install -r requirements.txt
 (.venv-cerf) $ python manage.py migrate
 ```